MiaHrynda/taxi-service/README.md

 6. Add some data to DB
 7. Go to the ConnectionUtil class located in src/main/java/mate/util and add your url to DB, login, password and JDBC driver there.
    (Be careful with adding URL.
 You should add a Timezone to it too)
 8. Configure your Tomcat.
 (P.S.
-Your application context need to be as "/")
+Your application context needs to be as "/")
 9. Run this project using Tomcat's local server